Optimal Quantum Thermometry with Coarse-grained Measurements: Many-body lattice models

-Not coincidentally, this is the same result that appears in the case of non-interacting qubits in the limit of large $N$ (Sec.~\ref{sec:Ntlss}).
+\kar{Not coincidentally, the relation in Eq.~\eqref{qfidim2} also} appears in the case of noninteracting qubits in the limit of large $N$ (Sec.~\ref{sec:Ntlss}).
 This is because the energy distribution in that case also becomes Gaussian in the $N \gg 1$ limit, due to the central limit theorem.

 In Fig.~\ref{fig:gaussianDOS}(c), we illustrate the optimal bins and the corresponding probabilities for the distribution \eqref{eq:gaussian} in the case of $d = 8$.
 In this case, the optimal bins have to be located numerically.
 Unsurprisingly, it is found that the optimum is symmetric around the average energy.